FlavourSys/user-manual/working-with-projects/index.rst

 **Purpose:** Melting a frozen project is necessary to make the project available for editing.
 If you are the project owner or an administrator you can melt any project at any time.
 If you are not able to melt a project that you did not freeze it might be that the administrator only granted this right for the person who froze it and administrational users.

 **Usage:** Select the project that you want to melt and click open and confirm the dialogue by clicking "YES".
+Alternatively perform a right click on the project and select "MELT" from the context menu.
 Strawberry will melt the project and open it right away.

 *****************
 Closing a Project